 III Dyslexia Index Profiler Data

-Table 8 presents an overview of the distributions of Dx values across the two main research groups, ND and DI, showing the groups’ sample sizes, the range of Dx values, the sample means and medians and 95% confidence intervals for the population Dx mean; together with outcomes for effect size difference between the sample means and the corresponding, supporting t-test.
+Table 8 presents an overview of the distributions of Dx values across the two main research groups, ND and DI, showing the groups’ sample sizes, the range of Dx values, the sample means and medians, and 95% confidence intervals for the population Dx means; together with outcomes for effect size difference between the sample means and the corresponding, supporting t-test.

 Table 8: Dyslexia Index summary according to research group

 Visual inspections of both distributions indicated them to be approximately normal by broadly exhibiting the characteristic bell-shaped outline (Figure 14), although the distribution for the non-dyslexic group does appear bimodal, which was unexpected.
 However, the Shapiro-Wilks test (p>0.05) provided confirmation of normality in both cases, further supported by interpretation of Q-Q plots (Figure 15) where the datapoints for each research group are all positioned approximately along the diagonal.
 There were no outliers in either distribution, determined by examination of the respective box-plots.